Mon1Kode/.github/profile/README.md

 ## About Me 🧑‍💻

-MoniKode Mobile Solutions is founded by a passionate mobile developer with a knack for creating intuitive and responsive applications.
+MoniKode is founded by a passionate mobile developer with a knack for creating intuitive and responsive applications.
 With a primary focus on Flutter development, I also have expertise in iOS and Kotlin, ensuring a comprehensive approach to mobile app creation.

 Visit my website: [MoniKode Mobile Solutions](https://monikode-mobile-solutions.github.io/MoniKodeMobileSolutions.github.io/)